dixonliang/haskell_probability/README.md

-# Additions to probability Package for Haskell
+# Exploration of probability Package for Haskell and Additions

-This repo contains a walkthrough of two additions I made to the probability package in Haskell.
+This repo contains a exploration exercise of the probability package in Haskell.
+I have also contributed two additional files with a quick walkthrough with the use of the package.
 The package was developed by Martin Erwig and Steve Kollmansberger of Oregon State University.

 The documentation for the package can be found here: https://hackage.haskell.org/package/probability The original paper for the package can be found here: http://web.engr.oregonstate.edu/~erwig/papers/PFP_JFP06.pdf

 With the use of this package, we can leverage the advantages of Haskell to solve discrete probability problems with efficent and concise programs.
-I made the additions with the following files.
+I made two contributions with the following files.

 1) **Monty Hall Problem with Additional Door**: I modified the original Monty Hall problem by adding an additional door to the constructor.
 This file behaves exactly as outlined in the documentation.